jennyrrrrr/Art_Style_Transform/README.md

 ## Abstract

-The greatest painters left amazing art works to us, and we are still admiring their art and style until today.
-It would amazing if we can replicate the same style from them.
-And you can easily turn any photography you like into the same Monet or Van Gogh yourself.
+The greatest painters have left priceless artworks to us, and we are still admiring their art and style until today.
+It would be amazing if we can replicate the same style from them.
+And in this way, anyone may be able to turn any photography you like into the same
+Monet or Van Gogh's style.

-This Project is a learning and experimentation of the Cycle GAN from the paper <em>Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks</em> .
-In this project I trained a Clycle GAN model by following the methods described in the original paper.
-The data I'm using to tain includes photot of real life views, Monet's paintings, Van Gogh's paintings(sketches).
-The example training images were very close to real life looking paintings, so i also trained a network using sketches from Van Gogh's paintings.
+This Project is a learning and experimentation of the Cycle GAN from the paper <em> Unpaired image-to-image Translation using Cycle-Consistent Adversarial Networks </em>  .
+In this project, I trained a Cycle GAN model by following the methods described in the original paper.
+The data I'm using to train includes photos of real-life views, Monet's paintings, Van Gogh's paintings(sketches).
+And since I noticed the example training images were very close to real-life-looking paintings, so I also trained a network using sketches from Van Gogh's paintings.
+As a result, both trainings are very successful.

 ![input](images/paper_res.png)